Frances Johnston1

 Married - By special licence, by the Right Rev. Bishop Sandford, Richard Henry Bonnycastle, Esq. of the royal engineers, to Frances, second daughter of Captain William Johnston of this place.7

-Anecdote"Frances, Lady, Bonnycastle, the second daughter and only surviving child of Capt.
+Note."Frances, Lady, Bonnycastle, the second daughter and only surviving child of Capt.
 Wm.
-Johnston and Jane Hume of North Charlotte Street, Edinburgh, is extremely well connected." [source unknown]8
+Johnston and Jane Hume of North Charlotte Street, Edinburgh, is extremely well connected." [a written page inherited by a descendant, source unknown]2

 Newspaper